numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

  We **interpret the different runs performed on different instances** of the same parametrized function in a given dimension as if they are just **independent repetitions** of the optimization algorithm on the same function.
 Put differently the runs performed on :math:`f_{\theta_1}, \ldots,f_{\theta_K}` with :math:`\theta_1,\ldots,\theta_K`, :math:`K` different instances of a parametrized problem :math:`f_\theta`, are assumed to be independent identically distributed.

- .. todo:: maybe we should insist more on this dual view of randomizing the problem class via problem isntance - choosing uniformly over set of parameters.
+ ..
+Anne: maybe we should insist more on this dual view of randomizing the problem class via problem isntance - choosing uniformly over set of parameters.

 *runtime*
   We define *runtime*, or *run-length* [HOO1998]_